SpM-lab/sparse-ir-fortran/doc/index.md

 ### `DOUBLE PRECISION:: IR%eps`
 It returns the value of $\epsilon=10^{-\mathrm{ndigit}}$, where $\mathrm{ndigit}$ is one of input variables of the functions `read_ir` or `mk_ir_preset`.
-The cut-off value $\epsilon$ is used to determine how small a singular value should be considered meaningful when the kernels are SVDecomposed for generating the data of IR basis.
+The cut-off value $\epsilon$ is used to determine the number of numerically significant singular values when the kernels are SVDecomposed for generating the data of IR basis.
 In the "`sparse-ir-fortran`" interface, this value determines which dataset to extract among ones with different cut-offs.

 ### `DOUBLE PRECISION:: IR%s(IR%size)`
 It returns the singular values of SVD for generating the data of IR basis.